 In December of 2015, Slack launched its Slack App Directory, an online marketplace for 3rd party integrations.
 Users can choose from hundreds of apps across dozens of categories to ‘be more productive’ with Slack.
 These apps range in functionality, with the majority being either a ‘bot’ that posts notifications to a Slack channel and/or a set of slash commands that allow you to generate content or trigger actions inside your Slack client.

 At OnSIP, our team members are spread across three office locations, with several more remote employees in different cities.
 We rely heavily on Slack to stay in touch throughout the day.
 In addition to creating different channels for specific teams and departments, we use several Slack apps to streamline our everyday communications.
-Here’s a look at five business Slack apps that we find useful for our daily interactions:
+Here’s a look at four business Slack apps that we find useful for our daily interactions:

 Google Drive is a business cloud platform for documents, spreadsheets, presentations, and other files.
 Since we use Gmail and other Google services, the majority of our collaborative work happens in Google Drive.
 In particular, the Marketing team at OnSIP uses it for tracking metrics, drafting content, designing presentations, and other projects.